hypervel/hypervel.org/docs/docs/localization.md

 For applications with a large number of translatable strings, defining every string with a "short key" can become confusing when referencing the keys in your views and it is cumbersome to continually invent keys for every translation string supported by your application.

-For this reason, Laravel Hyperf also provides support for defining translation strings using the "default" translation of the string as the key.
+For this reason, Hypervel also provides support for defining translation strings using the "default" translation of the string as the key.
 Language files that use translation strings as keys are stored as JSON files in the `lang` directory.
 For example, if your application has a Spanish translation, you should create a `lang/es.json` file:

 ```json
 {